Posture Correction at Home: The Desk Worker's Evidence-Based Guide

 1. Movement Breaks Every 30–45 Minutes

 A 2017 study in the Journal of Science and Medicine in Sport found that regular movement breaks (2 minutes every 20 minutes) reduced metabolic risk markers more effectively than a single exercise bout.
 Set a recurring phone reminder or use software like Stretchly.
 The movement can be simple: stand, walk to the kitchen, do 10 bodyweight squats, or simply walk to the window and back.
 For a complete routine you can do without leaving your workspace, see our desk stretches and movement breaks guide.
+For more on this, see the mental health science of decluttering.

 2. Hip Flexor Lengthening